VR-DSA/radio-background/spherical_harms/README.md

 * **ModelDefinitions.py**: the only addition here is the *prep_data* function to prepare the map spherical harmonics, and the *sim_map* function to make a simulated map.
 * **runmcmc.py**: runs the mcmc, with a few other features.
 See comments in code.
 * **plot_samples.py**: makes plots of the chains, and a triangle plot.
+* **plot_results.ipynb**: notebook for full analysis of an MCMC result.
 * **lm_idx.npy**: contains the idices of the spherical harmonic series that are used for fitting.

+To run, consider creating a *results* directory - this is currently assumed.
+Otherwise follow the comments in *runmcmc.py* and *plot_results.ipynb*.